mc-carlessi/mysql-enterprise-security/create-pool/create-pool.md

 ## Introduction

+Create Compute instances for the students to use in class.
+You can delete them at the end of the workshop.
 Instance pools let you create and manage multiple compute instances within the same region as a group.

 **Create Linux Compute Instance**